antor44/livestream_video/README.md

 Some notable features:

+-Supports a fully configurable timeshift feature (only VLC player)

 -Support for IPTV, YouTube, Twitch, and many others

 -Support for multi-instance and multi-user execution (To use this feature with SMPlayer: Go to Preferences -> Interface -> Instances, and disable the option to use only one instance)